DevExpress/devextreme-documentation/api-reference/10 UI Widgets/Component/3 Methods/option(optionName).md

 Gets the value of a single property.

 ##### return: any
-This option's value.
+This property's value.

 ##### param(optionName): String
-The option's name or full path.
+The property's name or full path.

 ---
 #####See Also#####